create3000/x_ite/docs/_posts/reference/field-services-and-objects.md

 #### **fromString** (*value: string, scene?: X3DScene*): void

 Set value from string.
+If an X3DScene is provided, units are respected and necessary conversions are performed.

 #### **fromVRMLString** (*value: string, scene?: X3DScene*): void

 Set value from VRML string.
+If an X3DScene is provided, units are respected and necessary conversions are performed.

 #### **fromXMLString** (*value: string, scene?: X3DScene*): void

 Set value from XML string.
+If an X3DScene is provided, units are respected and necessary conversions are performed.

 #### **fromJSONString** (*value: string, scene?: X3DScene*): void

 Set value from JSON string.
+If an X3DScene is provided, units are respected and necessary conversions are performed.

 #### **dispose** (): void